Tuan Andrew Nguyen

 Artist talk

-As part of the daytime Saturday preview on Sat 11 February, join us for an Artist Talk at 3pm with Tuan Andrew Nguyen.
+As part of the daytime Saturday preview on Sat 11 February, join us in the CCA galleries for a talk at 3pm with artist Tuan Andrew Nguyen.

 Details